-We do not have iron bedding, and check-in is all digital with no use of paper.
+There is not iron bedding, and check-in is all digital with no use of paper.

-We built two Eco Villas, which are constructed mainly from wood.
+Two Eco Villas are constructed mainly from wood.
 They are more much more sustainable than the main house because it is mostly wood and then rocks, acting as a mix of wood and concrete while providing a charming decoration.

 All the goods we use are mostly locally produced: we have local bread, local cheese and fruits.